Nevenall/ghosting-the-edge/src/05 Running the Edge.md

 #### Inequity

 If you decide nothing else about a location, you should place it on one or the other extreme in terms of wealth.
-Wherever your characters go, there is either :aspect[Urban Decay] and :aspect[NeglectedIinfrastructure] or :aspect[Pretentious Exclusivity] and :aspect[Constant Monitoring and Security].
+Wherever your characters go, there is either :aspect[Urban Decay] and :aspect[Neglected Infrastructure] or :aspect[Pretentious Exclusivity] and :aspect[Constant Monitoring and Security].
 You might occasionally find an area where people cast out of the corporate monoculture have :aspect[Repurposed Abandoned Urban Habitat], but those are rare oases of humanity in a wasteland of :aspect[Lawless Ruins] and :aspect[Soulless Corporate Enclaves].

 #### Age